sndrummer/White-Box-Testing/README-HW5-Whitebox.md

     - An element of a is equal to x where a previously indexed element of a is not > x
     - An element of a is less than x

+4.  section() Input Options for full branch coverage:
+    - Call section on from an empty set with another set as input, this covers the false branch of i < a.size
+    - Create two sets where set1 contains 0,1,6 and set2 contains 0,2,4.
+Call set1.section(set2), this
+    covers `a.get(i).equals(s.a.get(j)` both true and false.
+Also hits `else if (a.get(i) < s.a.get(j))`
+    Running this test with coverage confirms that all branches are covered.

+5.  containsArithTriple() Input Options for full branch coverage:
+    - Create a set that contains an arithTriple and call containsArithTriple()
+    - Create a set that does not contain an arithTriple and call containsArithTriple() These two sets should achieve full coverage and running a junit test with coverage confirms that all branches are hit with these two sets calling containsArithTriple().

 ### Whitebox Tests for functionality
 To uncover some of the bugs with the Set class I wrote the following tests and fixed the bugs.
 Additional documentation can be found in the SetTests class, and changes made in the Set class.